Holidays Vierschach at the foot of Mt. Helm

-You are looking for tranquility, relaxation and nature and you would like to start skiing and hiking right on your doorstep?
+You are looking for tranquillity, relaxation and nature and you would like to start skiing and hiking right on your doorstep?
 Then let’s get to Vierschach at the foot of Mt.
 Helm!

 Besides Winnebach and Innichberg Vierschach is the third district of Innichen.
-The little village is divided into Obervierschach and Untervierschach, is located at about 1,130 meters above sea level, has several hundred inhabitants and is the second last village in the valley Hochpustertal and the last village with a railway station.
-Between Vierschach and the border with East Tyrol, there is only Winnebach.
+The little village is divided into Obervierschach and Untervierschach, is located at about 1,130 meters above sea level, has several hundreds of inhabitants and is the second last village in the valley Hochpustertal and the last village with a railway station.
+Between Vierschach and the border with Austrian East Tyrol, there is only Winnebach.

 South Tyrol’s most beautiful church hill

-In addition to so much sport and action, we probably need also a little bit of culture.
+In addition to so much sport and action, we probably need also a bit of culture.
 In Vierschach cultural variety is ensured thanks to the church hill ranking among the most beautiful ones throughout South Tyrol.
-The parish church is worth seeing, too.
+St. Magdalena parish church is worth seeing, too.

 The first church on this site was consecrated already in 1212.
 The foundation walls and parts of early Gothic frescoes are preserved to date.
 During the 15th century the building was converted in Gothic style.
 At the end of the 20th century the church has been renovated, so that today it is an appealing building with decorative elements.